fch-yk/docker_03_starburger/README.md

 ### Manager interface

 On [the service (manager) page](http://127.0.0.1:8000/manager/orders/), a manager sees uncompleted orders, restaurants that can fulfill each order, distances between a restaurant and a place of delivery.
-Right from here the manager can go to a card of an order in the admin site, edit the order and return by clicking the "Save" button.
+Right from here, the manager can go to a card of an order in the admin site, edit the order and return by clicking the "Save" button.
 If the manager chooses a restaurant for the order, the order's status will be changed automatically.

 ![manager UI](./screenshots/manager_ui.gif)

 ### Browsable API interface

 A developer can use [the browsable API interface](http://127.0.0.1:8000/api/order/).
-It's possible to test order acceptance process here:
+It's possible to test the order acceptance process here:

 - Put JSON text into the "Content" field, for example: